ONSdigital/survey-assist-api/docs/gcp_deployment.md

 ### 5. Test API Gateway Endpoints

 **Important**: All testing is done through the API Gateway using signed JWT tokens for authentication.
-We never test Cloud Run services directly.
 See the [JWT Token Generation](#jwt-token-generation-process) section below for details on creating proper JWT tokens.

 ```bash
 # Test endpoints with authentication through API Gateway